 Provided the bidder meets the requirements stated in the bid document, the City shall take the bidder’s offered prompt payment discount into consideration in determining the low bidder.
 The evaluation will not be based on the discount percentage alone, but rather the net price as determined by applying the discount to the bid price.
 However, the City reserves the right to reject the discount and will not consider discounts that provide fewer than ten (10) days to receive the discount.

-Once a vendor has been awarded a contract, the vendor must complete and submit the Vendor Information Form (pdf) and a W-9 Form (pdf) via fax to 210-207-0118 or via e-mail to Vendor Support.
+Once a vendor has been awarded a contract, the vendor must complete and submit the following to Vendor Support.
 This information enables the City to issue a payment.

 Please direct any payment questions to the mailing address noted above, or e-mail Accounts Payable or call 210-207-2064.